naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why was the math book sad?
-It had too many problems.
+Why did the physicist go to the beach?
+Because he wanted to test the water!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)